 – Plant the bulbs in soil that drains well.
 Tulips do not perform well in heavy, wet soil.

 – Remove the spent flowers as soon as the bulbs finish blooming.
-Snapping off the top 3 inches of the flower stem prevents seed formation and focuses energy instead on bulb growth.
+Cutting or snapping off the top few inches of the flower stem prevents seed formation and focuses energy instead on bulb growth.
 For a neater look, use pruning shears to remove the flower stem down to the first leaf.

 – Allow the foliage to yellow and wither completely before you remove it.
 After tulips flower, their foliage stays green for three or four weeks, then turns yellow and finally tan as the bulbs enter their summer dormancy.
 You must let this process occur at its own pace.
 If you cut the foliage while it is still green, you reduce the amount of time the bulbs have to capture and store the energy needed to flower next year.